Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Introduction

-In this work, we address the limited exploration of foundation models (FMs) and parameter-efficient fine-tuning (PEFT) strategies in medical prognosis.
-We introduce a structured benchmark to evaluate fine-tuning methods across a diverse set of pretrained models, including both general-purpose (e.g., ResNet, CLIP) and biomedical-specific architectures (e.g., MedCLIP, BioMedCLIP), covering both CNNs and FMs architectures.
-Our benchmark focuses on COVID-19 chest X-ray (CXR) prognosis as a clinically relevant and standardized use case, supported by public datasets with varying outcome types, sample sizes, and imbalance levels.
-Specifically, our contributions are as follows:

-\begin{itemize} \item \textbf{Comprehensive Comparison of FMs and CNNs architectures.} We present a systematic benchmark comparing PEFT techniques against classical fine-tuning strategies, such as Full Fine Tuning (FFT) and Linear Probing (LP), across both CNNs and FMs.
-The benchmark covers generalist pretrained models (e.g., ResNet18) and medical pretrained models (e.g., PubMedCLIP), applied to prognostic prediction tasks.
-We highlight which strategies are more robust to data scarcity and class imbalance—two key challenges in prognosis modeling.
+\bl This work fills a critical gap in the application of FMs in prognosis prediction tasks, by introducing the first large-scale benchmark of fine-tuning, encompassing Full Fine-Tuning (FFT), Linear Probing (LP), and multiple Parameter-Efficient Fine-Tuning (PEFT) methods.
+We systematically assess how dataset size, class imbalance, and model architecture influence adaptability, robustness, and efficiency across both CNNs and FMs.
+Our benchmark evaluates fine-tuning methods on a diverse set of pretrained models, including general-purpose architectures (e.g., ResNet, CLIP) and biomedical-specific ones (e.g., MedCLIP, BioMedCLIP), covering both CNN and transformer-based FMs.
+We focus on COVID-19 chest X-ray (CXR) prognosis as a clinically meaningful use case, leveraging public datasets with heterogeneous outcome types, sample sizes, and imbalance levels.
+In detail, our main contributions can be summarized as follows: \bl \begin{itemize} \item \textbf{Comprehensive Benchmark of CNNs and FMs.} We present the first systematic comparison of PEFT techniques against classical fine-tuning strategies (FFT and LP) across CNNs and FMs pretrained on both general and biomedical domains.
+The benchmark identifies which combinations of model architecture and fine-tuning method remain most resilient to data scarcity and class imbalance, two central challenges in clinical prognosis modeling.

-\item \textbf{PEFT applied to FMs in Prognosis Tasks.} While CNNs have been extensively studied for medical imaging, the use of FMs in prognosis prediction remains underexplored.
-We conduct a comparative evaluation of FMs, analyzing PEFT, LP, and FFT strategies to determine which approaches and architectures achieve the best trade-off between computational cost and predictive performance.
+\item \textbf{PEFT for Prognostic Foundation Models.} While CNNs have been widely explored, the application of FMs to prognosis remains largely untested.
+We perform an extensive evaluation of PEFT, LP, and FFT strategies on FMs, quantifying the trade-off between predictive performance, computational efficiency, and model complexity, thereby establishing the first systematic assessment of PEFT effectiveness in medical prognosis tasks.

-\item \textbf{Few-Shot Learning in Prognostic Modeling.} We provide a systematic analysis of FSL performance in clinical prognosis tasks, evaluating how well PEFT methods and FMs generalize under extreme data scarcity.
-This analysis simulates scenarios common in rare diseases, emerging outbreaks, and underrepresented patient populations. \end{itemize}
+\item \textbf{Few-Shot Learning under Clinical Constraints.} Lastly, we simulate few-shot learning scenarios to evaluate the ability of PEFT-adapted Foundation Models to generalize effectively under extreme data scarcity.
+This analysis mirrors real-world conditions such as rare disease modeling, emerging outbreak response, and underrepresented patient cohorts, demonstrating the practical feasibility of PEFT-based fine-tuning for rapid clinical deployment.